 \begin{definition} A \emph{partition} $p^\phi$ of an aromatic forest $\phi$ is a partition of the graph $\phi$ into subgraphs $P(p^\phi)=\{\theta_1, \dotsc, \theta_m\}$ such that $\theta_1, \dotsc, \theta_m \in \AT$.
 We view $P(p^\phi)$ as a multiset of aromatic trees.
-The set of partitions of $\phi$ is denoted $\mathcal{P}(\phi)$ The \emph{skeleton} $\chi(p^\phi)$ of a partition is the aromatic forest which is obtained by collapsing each of the subgraphs in $P(p^\phi)$ to a single node. \end{definition}
+The set of partitions of $\phi$ is denoted $\mathcal{P}(\phi)$.
+The \emph{skeleton} $\chi(p^\phi)$ of a partition is the aromatic forest which is obtained by collapsing each of the subgraphs in $P(p^\phi)$ to a single node. \end{definition}

-Constructively, a partition is defined by cutting a subset of the edges in $\phi$, obtaining a set of connected components, and then assigning each rootless connected component, to a connected component with root (i.e. a rooted tree).
+Constructively, a partition is defined by cutting a subset of the edges in $\phi$, obtaining a set of connected components, and then adjoining each rootless connected component, (i.e. aroma) to a connected component with root (i.e. a rooted tree).